 Say that you are an analyst for a leading chain book store, and have been tasked with creating an infographic template that executives at your company can use to get quick facts for their stores, or their competitors, focusing on relevant demographic characteristics and book reading/purchasing habits.

-- Sign in to the Business Analyst web app.
+- Sign in to Community Analyst.
 Go to Reports > Build Reports > Build Infographics.

 The Esri Templates tab is selected by default.
 You will be prompted to choose a template with which to start.